 - You can make your own balsamic glaze or use ready-made.
-If you’re using ready-made, you’ll only need 2 tbsp of the balsamic vinegar.
+If you’re using ready-made, you’ll only need 2 tablespoon of the balsamic vinegar.

 - If you don’t cook with oil, you can use vegetable broth or water to sauté the vegetables.
-You may need to keep adding more by the tbsp as the liquid evaporates.
+You may need to keep adding more by the tablespoon as the liquid evaporates.